-- It was previously announced that the Coronavirus Job Retention Scheme was being extended until 2 December 2020. - It has now been confirmed that the Scheme will be extended to the end of March 2021 for all parts of the United Kingdom. - It will be reviewed in January 2021 to determine whether the economic circumstances are improving enough to ask employers to contribute more. - Eligible employees will receive 80% of their usual salary for hours not worked, up to a maximum of £2,500 per month. - Businesses will have flexibility to use the scheme for employees for any amount of time and shift pattern, including furloughing them full-time. - There will be no employer contribution to wages for hours not worked. - Employers will only be asked to cover National Insurance and Employer pension contributions for hours not worked. - The extended Coronavirus Job Retention Scheme will operate as the previous Scheme did, with businesses being able to claim either shortly before, during or after running payroll.
-Claims can be made from 8am on Wednesday 11 November 2020.
-Claims made for November must be submitted to HMRC by no-later than 14 December 2020. - Claims relating to each subsequent month should be submitted by day 14 of the following month. - Neither the employer nor the employee needs to have previously claimed or have been claimed for under the Scheme to make a claim under the extended Coronavirus Job Retention Scheme (if other eligibility criteria are met). - An employer can claim for employees who were employed and on their PAYE payroll on 30 October 2020.
+- It was previously announced that the Coronavirus Job Retention Scheme was being extended until 2 December 2020 and then to the end of March 2021. - It has now been confirmed that the Scheme will be extended to the end of April 2021 for all parts of the United Kingdom. - Eligible employees will receive 80% of their usual salary for hours not worked, up to a maximum of £2,500 per month. - Businesses will have flexibility to use the scheme for employees for any amount of time and shift pattern, including furloughing them full-time. - There will be no employer contribution to wages for hours not worked. - Employers will only be asked to cover National Insurance and Employer pension contributions for hours not worked. - The extended Coronavirus Job Retention Scheme will operate as the previous Scheme did, with businesses being able to claim either shortly before, during or after running payroll. - Claims made for November 2020 have already been submitted.
+For claims relating to subsequent months, these should be submitted by day 14 of the following month. - Neither the employer nor the employee needs to have previously claimed or have been claimed for under the Scheme to make a claim under the extended Coronavirus Job Retention Scheme (if other eligibility criteria are met). - An employer can claim for employees who were employed and on their PAYE payroll on 30 October 2020.
 The employer must have made a PAYE Real Time Information (RTI) submission to HMRC between 20 March 2020 and 30 October 2020, notifying a payment of earnings for that employee. - Employees that were employed and on the payroll on 23 September 2020 (the day before the Job Support Scheme announcement) who were made redundant or stopped working afterwards can be re-employed and claimed for.
 The employer must have made an RTI submission to HMRC from 20 March 2020 to 23 September 2020, notifying a payment of earnings for those employees.